Great performance is found in the things you don’t see.

 Birdies for Meals

-For every birdie Matt and Jennifer make in the 2023 Major Championships, Protiviti will donate 1,000 meals to people in need around the globe via U.S. Hunger and Convoy of Hope.
+For every birdie Matt and Jennifer made in the 2023 Major Championships, Protiviti donated 1,000 meals to people in need around the globe via U.S. Hunger and Convoy of Hope.

 Jennifer Kupcho is a professional golfer on the LPGA Tour and has been a Protiviti ambassador since 2020.
 Kupcho turned professional prior to the 2019 U.S. Women’s Open and is currently in her fifth professional season on the LPGA Tour.
 Last year, Kupcho burst onto the scene, winning three events, including her first Major victory at the Chevron Championship.
 On the way to her Chevron Championship win, Kupcho set a 54-hole tournament record by shooting 16-under par heading into the final round.
 Prior to the LPGA, Kupcho won the 2018 NCAA Division I Golf Championship at Wake Forest and held the number one spot in the women’s amateur golfer rankings for a total of 34 weeks.
 Passionate about growing the game, Jennifer serves as an official spokesperson for Youth On Course to help provide affordable access for junior golfers to play thousands of courses across the country.